 Provision will be sought for at least 35% affordable homes on sites of 15 or more dwellings.
-Residential developments of between 10 and 14 dwellings gross should include at least 20% of dwellings as affordable onsite.
-Where onsite provision is impractical, developments should provide a financial contribution equivalent to 25% on-site provision to facilitate off-site provision of affordable homes.
+Residential developments of between 5 and 14 dwellings gross should include at least 20% of dwellings as affordable onsite.
+Where onsite provision is impractical, developments should provide a financial contribution equivalent to 25% on-site provision to facilitate offsite provision of affordable homes.
+Residential developments of below 5 dwellings gross should provide a financial contribution equivalent to 20% onsite provision to facilitate off-site provision of affordable homes.